bchau1000/inf133-final-project/README.md

 - **Slot machine:** located in the gacha tab.
 A user can click spin to activate the slot machine.
 Once all the slots have the same element on display, the user will unlock a new pokemon.
 All unlocked Pokémon will be displayed in the My Pokemon page the same fashion as the Pokédex

-- **My Pokémon page:** all the user's unlocked Pokémon are displayed here in the same fashion as the Pokédex
+- **My Pokémon page:** all the user's unlocked Pokémon are displayed here in the same fashion as the Pokédex.
+The database already has some unlocked Pokémon by default.

 - **Accounts/Users:** the app currently does not have a login/account creation system.
 All data is stored under an "admin" account for the time being.